-Carvell Wallace is a writer, memoirist, and award-winning podcaster who covers race, arts, culture, film and music for a wide variety of news outlets.
+Carvell Wallace is a New York Times Bestselling author, memoirist, and award-winning podcaster who covers race, arts, culture, film and music for a wide variety of news outlets.
 He is a regular longform contributor to the New York Times Magazine where his profile of Riz Ahmed was a cover story in August 2018.
 He has additionally written cover profiles on Mahershala Ali for GQ and Samuel L. Jackson for Esquire.
 Other high-profile subjects have included Tarell Alvin McCraney for the New York Times, Viola Davis for Glamour, G-Eazy for MTV and Steph Curry for the New Yorker.

-In 2019 Wallace will publish his first book, The Sixth Man co-written with Golden State Warrior’s forward Andre Iguodala.
-The memoir of Iguodala’s life in basketball and race was published by Dutton press and will be released following the 2019 NBA season.
+In 2019 Wallace published The Sixth Man, co-written with Golden State Warrior’s forward Andre Iguodala.
+The memoir of Iguodala’s life in basketball — released on Dutton press —- spent four weeks on the Times bestseller list for Hardcover Non-fiction and longer on the list for Sports Non-fiction.
 He is currently co-writing book with the rapper Meek Mill on the topic of criminal justice, and his own memoir on childhood trauma and recovery, “Profiles Of People Who Hurt Me,” is due out in 2021 on the FSG imprint.

 He has been a contributor to ESPN The Magazine, The Guardian, and MTV News where he — along with Hanif Abrurraqib, Brian Phillips, Doreen St. Felix, Jessica Hopper, and others — was a music columnist during the fabled but short-lived 2016 re-invigoration of the platform.
 According to the Columbia Journalism Review Wallace “dips in and out of popular culture and sports journalism with seemingly effortless fluency.
 He writes about familiar topics and makes them feel new.”